sourcebroker/deployer-extended/README.rst

   | *required:* no
   | *default value* "buffer.lock"
   |
   | When file with name "buffer.lock" exists the reqests are buffered.
-The task "buffer:stop" just removes
+The task `buffer:stop`_ just removes
     the "buffer.lock" files without removing the "entrypoint_inject" code.
   |